 Fix 3 – Check the sound settings

 In most cases, your Corsair headset will be set as default automatically once it’s connected properly.
-However, if you’ve constantly changed between the headsets and speakers, the settings might be messed up, and you need to configure the correct setup manually.
+But if you’ve constantly changed between the headsets and speakers, the settings might be messed up.
+And you’ll need to configure the correct setup manually.

 - In the Windows search box, type control and select Control Panel.